Parasites in the Toolchain: A Large-Scale Analysis of Attacks on the MCP Ecosystem: Design of

 To identify the target tools relevant to MCP-UPD, we leverage the semantic reasoning capabilities of LLMs.
-For each analysis, the complete set of tools exposed by a single MCP server is provided as input, regardless of whether the server contains only one tool or dozens.
-This server-level batching allows the model to recognize which tools match the predefined threat-relevant capabilities, external ingestion, privacy access, or network disclosure, within the MCP server's natural deployment context.
-At the same time, this design balances efficiency with LLM token-length constraints, ensuring that the identification process remains scalable and accurate across the diverse categories of MCP servers.
+For each analysis, we provide the complete set of tools exposed by an MCP server as a unified input to the model, regardless of whether the server includes a single tool or many, enabling LLMs to reason over the tools collectively and identify those corresponding to predefined risk-related capabilities, including external ingestion, privacy access, and network disclosure, within the MCP server's natural deployment context.
+At the same time, the process balances efficiency with LLM token-length constraints, ensuring that the identification process remains scalable and accurate across the diverse categories of MCP servers.

-We design prompt templates that instruct LLMs to interpret each tool's description and input schema, reason about its intended behavior, and map it onto one or more of the threat-relevant tool capabilities.
-For example, if a tool takes a URL parameter and returns arbitrary text, the model is prompted to consider whether this tool as an \textit{External Ingestion Tool} (e.g., description: "Fetches a URL from the internet", input parameter: url).
+We design prompt templates that instruct LLMs to interpret each tool's description and input schema, reason about its intended behavior, and map it onto one or more of the risk-related tool capabilities.
+For example, if a tool takes a URL parameter and returns arbitrary text, the model is prompted to consider whether this tool is an \textit{External Ingestion Tool} (e.g., description: "Fetches a URL from the internet", input parameter: url).
 Similarly, if a tool can both read local files and optionally send their contents to a remote endpoint, the model is prompted to consider its dual role as both a \textit{Privacy Access Tool} and a \textit{Network Access Tool} (e.g., description: "Reads the contents of a file and uploads them", input parameter: filepath), reflecting its potential to span multiple phases of the MCP-UPD attack chain.
+For each tool, the LLM outputs a quadruple consisting of its original description, the summarized description, the reasoning process, and the preliminary analysis result (i.e., the tool's capabilities).
+This quadruple serves as the basis for the subsequent manual check.